matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-mura.md

 The practices championed by **Extreme Programming** (XP) enable this:

 - **Test-Driven Development** (TDD) builds a regression-proof suite of automated tests that gives teams the confidence to merge and deploy continuously.
-- **Behaviour-Driven Development** (BDD) creates a shared understanding of the requirements, ensuring that the right code is built the first time, eliminating the wasteful [Transportation](lean-muda.md#1-transportation) handoffs between "dev," "test," and "product."
+- **Behaviour-Driven Development** (BDD) creates a shared understanding of the requirements, ensuring that the right code is built the first time, reducing the wasteful [Transportation](lean-muda.md#1-transportation) handoffs between "dev," "test," and "product."
 - **Pair Programming** is a continuous, real-time code review.
 Instead of work [Waiting](lean-muda.md#4-waiting) for an asynchronous review, quality is validated as the code is written.

 XP practices don’t just improve quality; they make the pull-system more reliable and trustworthy, in turn reducing the variance in lead time.